stanfordnlp/CoreNLP/doc/tagger/README-Models.txt

 University of Tübingen.
 See:
 http://www.ims.uni-stuttgart.de/projekte/CQPDemos/Bundestag/help-tagset.html
-This model uses features from the distributional similarity clusters built over the HGC.
+This model uses features from the distributional similarity clusters built over the HGC (Huge German Corpus).
 Performance:
 96.90% on the first half of the remaining 20% of the Negra corpus (dev set) (90.33% on unknown words)

-german-dewac.tagger
-This model uses features from the distributional similarity clusters built from the deWac web corpus.

 german-fast.tagger
 Lacks distributional similarity features, but is several times faster than the other alternatives.
 Performance:
 96.61% overall / 86.72% unknown.

+german-ud.tagger
+This is a model that produces Universal Dependencies POS tags.